Kitchen (TV series)

-Series overview
+Plot

-The series is set in Moscow and mainly focuses on the young and enthusiastic Maxim "Max" Lavrov, who dreams of becoming a renowned chef one day, so after finishing culinary college in his home town of Voronezh and completing his army service, he goes to work at Moscow's most expensive restaurant - "Claude Monet", whose owner is Dmitry Nagiev, a famous Russian actor.
-He, as well as the entire staff of the restaurant "Claude Monet" often end up in humorous situations.
-The show includes other characters like Max's best friend Konstantin, his love interest (and later wife) Viktoria and his boss - the chef of the restaurant, Viktor Barinov.
+The show is set in Moscow and focuses on the young and enthusiastic Maxim "Max" Lavrov, who dreams of becoming a renowned chef.
+After graduating from a culinary college in his hometown of Voronezh and completing his army service, he applies for a job at Claude Monet, one of Moscow's most expensive restaurants, owned by the famous Russian actor and TV host Dmitry Nagiyev.
+The show also features other characters, such as Max's best friend and bartender Konstantin, his love interest (and later wife) Viktoria, and his boss Viktor Barinov, the head chef of Claude Monet.